 It’s also common to have some discomfort after surgery from the air that was pumped into your abdomen during surgery.
 To help with this, walk, drink plenty of liquids and make sure to take the stool softeners

 When is it safe for me to drive?

 You may resume driving 2 weeks after surgery, as long as you are not taking pain medication that may make you drowsy.

-You should not place anything in your vagina for 8 weeks after surgery.
-Do not have vaginal intercourse for 8 weeks after your surgery.
-Some patients will need to wait longer than 8 weeks, so speak with your doctor before resuming sexual intercourse.
+Do not place anything in your vagina or have vaginal intercourse for 8 weeks after your surgery.
+Some people will need to wait longer than 8 weeks, so speak with your doctor before resuming sexual intercourse.

 Will I need any supplies?

 Most people do not need any supplies after the surgery.
 In the rare case that you do need supplies, such as tubes or drains, your nurse will order them for you.